Frequently Asked Questions

 Where Do You Stand On Apples and Biotechnology?

-The U.S. Department of Agriculture (USDA) in 2015 deregulated Arctic® brand apples, which means those specific apples, which are produced using biotechnology, can now be grown for commercial production and eventually sold in stores.
-There are currently no GMO apples in the market place; However, the producers of Arctic® apples do have plans for a small commercial launch in 2017.
+The U.S. Department of Agriculture (USDA) in 2015 deregulated Arctic® brand apples, which means those specific apples, which are produced using biotechnology, are now being grown for commercial production and are currently sold in the marketplace.
 USDA declared in its review that Arctic® apples are just like any other apple except for their non-browning trait.
 Arctic® apples offer the same nutrition benefits as non-GMO apples.
 Browning is a natural process that happens when an apple is exposed to oxygen.
 Arctic® apples do not include genes from other species but use apple-to-apple biotechnology to silence—or “turn off”—the gene in apples that causes browning.
 To continue discovering new and valuable benefits from apples, USApple supports advancements from technology including genetics and genomics research.
 Benefits can include attributes such as quality, new varieties, new aromatic flavor profiles, improved pest resistance, and enhanced nutrition.
 USApple supports consumer choice in the apples and apple products they select.
 Consumers will be able to decide whether to try the new, “non-browning” apples, and ultimately, the marketplace will determine whether there is a demand for them.
 Because it will be several years before Arctic® apples become available in large quantities, consumers will have time to decide whether they want to purchase them.
 All other apples are non-GMO and will remain in the market for shoppers to continue buying.
 And, the company that developed Arctic® apples asserts its Arctic® brand will be clearly marketed and sold under the Arctic® label, allowing consumers to make informed purchase decisions.
 For more Arctic® brand information, visit Okanagan Specialty Fruits.
 As a non-GMO, low-browning alternative, many varieties of apples are available in stores that are very low browning.
 There are also simple methods to slow the browning process, such as lightly coating sliced or cut apples with Vitamin C-fortified apple juice (most apple juice is Vitamin C-fortified).
 U.S. Apple Association strongly supports consumption of all apples and apple products as part of a healthy lifestyle.
 Apples grown in the United States are healthy, delicious, and provide essential antioxidants that are linked to prevention of multiple chronic diseases.
 All apples and apple products offer nutritional benefits proven to reduce or prevent diseases including Alzheimer’s; asthma; breast, colon, and liver cancer; heart disease; and Type II Diabetes.
 As part of a healthy lifestyle, apple consumption can also help with weight loss and maintaining a healthy weight, improved skin health, lung function, and cognitive abilities.
 For more information, visit our health nutrition page.

 Why Are Apples Waxed?